Key concepts

 In B2C scenarios, the customer and the license consumer are typically the same person.
 But even in these cases, there may be multiple license consumers that use the same license that the customer has purchased (for example, subscriptions where multiple family members can use an application).

-• The third use case, license keys, hides the true identity of who or what is consuming a license.
+The third license consumer type, a license key, hides the true identity of who or what is consuming a license.
 A license key is a unique code associated with a license, and it functions as a shared secret between you, the vendor, and the license consumer who is using your licensed product.
 A license that has a license key can only be consumed using that license key.

 Licenses